loxiuras/laravel-starter-info/README.md

 DB_PASSWORD=
 ```

-After changing the configurations (and after setting up your locale database!) run the following command to start your application:
+After changing the configurations (and after setting up your local database!) run the following command to start your application:

 ```shell
 // Migrating the database and seeder the default data.